- You are here:

 "Working at 'The View' I feel like I got a real world taste of how a quality television show is produced.
 It has only enhanced my passion for making a career out of it."

-Last spring semester, he was integral in the production of a first-of-its-kind campus event, where Curry's three major media outlets banded together for a live broadcast called, 'Curry College: Hope for Haiti.'
+He was integral in the production of a first-of-its-kind campus event, where Curry's three major media outlets banded together for a live broadcast called, 'Curry College: Hope for Haiti.'

 The student-produced program, complete with a studio audience inside Curry's Hirsh Communication Center, was simultaneously televised on CC8, broadcast on WMLN, and video-streamed on www.curry.edu.
 The event went on to receive a national broadcasting award.

-Fersht has also acquired real-world experience working on campus in the Office of Institutional Advancement.
+Scott also acquired real-world experience working on campus in the Office of Institutional Advancement.
 As a part-time video editor in the PR/Communications department, he was essential to helping strengthen Curry's video marketing presence on the web.

 - View More of Our Alumni